ogzhanolguncu/ogzhanolguncu.com/src/content/blog/implementing-distributed-counter-part-1.md

 └───────────────────────────────────────────┘
 ```

 Take RESP (Redis Serialization Protocol), RESP doesn't just define message formats; it specifies the complete interaction model for Redis components.
 Our goal is similar: create a clear, shared language for our counter nodes.
-This ensures they understand each other perfectly and communicate with minimal wasted effort (overhead).
+This ensures they understand each other perfectly and communicate with minimal overhead.

 Let's see how our protocol works using a LEGO analogy.